rocketacademy/bootcamp-docs/algorithms/a.9-recursion/a.9.1-recursive-backtracking.md

 ## Introduction

+Backtracking is a way to explore valid possible subtrees or permutations.
+Problems that use backgracking are such things as: permutations of strings, maze solving, sudoku puzzles, chess move validity.

-Recursive backtracking means to explore all potentially valid recursive subtrees, and "backtrack" when we discover that a particular subtree is invalid or exhausted.
-In certain problems such as [Generate Parentheses](https://leetcode.com/problems/generate-parentheses/), this may mean we can avoid recursively exploring every subtree.
+In certain problems such as [Generate Parentheses](https://leetcode.com/problems/generate-parentheses/), backtracking may mean we can avoid recursively exploring every subtree.
 In other problems such as [Permutations](https://leetcode.com/problems/permutations/), this may mean we explore every subtree, and "backtrack" when we have exhausted each subtree.

-[This video](https://www.youtube.com/watch?v=gBC_Fd8EE8A) gives a simple explanation of the backtracking concept when applied to a maze problem, where our program "backtracks" each time it reaches a dead end.
-The code example is in Java, but we should be able to understand its logic.
-For a more detailed exploration of backtracking, consider the relevant Geeks for Geeks article [here](https://www.geeksforgeeks.org/backtracking-introduction/#:~:text=Backtracking%20is%20an%20algorithmic%2Dtechnique,reaching%20any%20level%20of%20the).

-## Sample Code Snippet
+## Find Tile Permutations Example

 You have a set of tiles, where each tile has one letter tiles\[i\] printed on it.
 Return the number of possible non-empty sequences of letters you can make.